 The steam generator or boiler turbine is an integral component of a steam engine when considered as a prime mover.
 However it needs be treated separately, as to some extent a variety of generator types can be combined with a variety of engine units.
 A boiler incorporates a firebox or furnace in order to burn the fuel and generate heat.
 The generated heat is transferred to water to make steam.
 This produces saturated steam at a rate which can vary according to the pressure above the boiling water.
-The higher the furnace temperature means the faster steam production.
+The higher the furnace temperature, the faster the steam production.
 The saturated steam thus produced can then either be used immediately to produce power via a turbine and alternator, or else may be further superheated to a higher temperature, this notably reduces suspended water content making a given volume of steam produce more work and creates a greater temperature gradient, which helps reduce the potential to form condensation.
 Any remaining heat in the combustion gases can then either be evacuated or made to pass through an economizer, the role of which is to warm the feed water before it reaches the boiler [1].
-Boilers are used for a variety of purposes in an assortment of applications.
-Common uses include producing hot water or steam for heating, producing steam for use within a plant such as atomizing oil for oil-fired burners and producing steam to generate power in large power plants.
-Applications range from small single-burner uses in hospitals, schools, and small businesses up to large multi burner boilers in power plants.
-The burners used in boilers are typically regulated because of their proliferation and widespread use in applications involving the general public.
-The source of heat for a boiler is combustion of any of several fuels, such as wood, coal, oil, or natural gas.
-Electric steam boilers use resistance- or immersion-type heating elements.
-Nuclear fission is also used as a heat source for generating steam, either directly or, in most cases, in specialized heat exchangers called "steam generators."
-Heat recovery steam generators use the heat rejected from other processes such as a gas turbine.